 Alyssa is a DONA-trained doula and has a Bachelor’s degree in Public Health.
 She cares for the total wellbeing of pregnant individuals, ensuring that their needs beyond just the childbearing process are met.

-Alyssa also encorporates strong advocacy skills in her role as a doula, helping pregnant individuals to experience care from providers that is respectful and evidence-based.
+Alyssa also incorporates strong advocacy skills in her role as a doula, helping pregnant individuals to experience care from providers that is respectful and evidence-based.
 She utilizes her knowledge regarding public health to assist in the operation of several volunteer doula programs, including UHI’s Atlanta Doula Connect.

 Fun Fact: Alyssa has a twin sister!